nhayward/book-light-editorial/pages/06.story-threads/_details/text.md

 **Cost: $895 for the full retreat**</br>
 Deposit: $250

 _Deposits hold your place and are non-refundable.* Deposits are applied to your total registration fee.
-Only the deposit is due at the time of registration.
 Payment plans are available. _

 Scholarships are available: two full and two half scholarships.